ALaDyn/pepc/src/frontends/pepc-breakup/README.md

 Copy the files from `src/frontends/pepc-breakup/bin_files/` into the `bin` folder.
 Create a copy of `params_template` and `job_template` respectively, adapt the copied files to your specific requirements.
+Example `params` files are given in the example folder, corresponding to the example setting for a tokamak and a electrode plate simulation.

 In the case of tokamak simulation with a set of multiple poloidal coils, create your own text file which describes the dimension and the current flowing through each coil.
 This determines the poloidal magnetic field structure within the tokamak domain.